SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

   Use private access to hide the implementation details of a specific piece of functionality.

-Effectively, public access is the highest access level and private access is the lowest (or most restrictive) access level.
+Public access is the highest (least restrictive) access level and private access is the lowest (or most restrictive) access level.

 .. _AccessControl_GuidingPrincipleOfAccessLevels: